danieljwait/e2ee-messenger/Writeup/README.md

 1. Do you use Discord?

-Yes, often
+> Yes, often

 2. Which features from Discord would you like to see in my program?

-The ability to send different types of messages
+> The ability to send different types of messages

 3. Are there any message types in Discord that are not important?

-They all have their uses, but files are sent the least
+> They all have their uses, but files are sent the least

 4. Can you rank the message types in Discord in descending order of importance?

-Text, media, emojis, files
+> Text, media, emojis, files

 5. Which features from Discord would you like changed?

-The Nitro[1] exclusive features (animated emojis and bigger file size limits)
+> The Nitro exclusive features (animated emojis and bigger file size limits)

 From question 1, it was established that Ethan has a lot of experience with messaging apps.
 Because of this, I know that his answers and opinions are based on previous experience rather than preconceptions.